jchen3014/ECE4180FinalProject/README.md

 ![project pic](/images/project.jpeg)

-The Smart lock module is a solenoid-based lock  that can be controlled by a variety of sources
+The Smart lock module is a solenoid-based lock that can be controlled by a variety of sources and unlock attempts are displayed on the screen.

 Main components of the module:
 * Mbed directly controls solenoid driver circuit and two authentication methods